RevenueHunt/docs/docs/how-to-guides/recommend-product-matrix.md

-### Step 2: Create collections
+### Step 2: Create collections/categories

-To recommend the right product, in your eCommerce platform you should create four collections and include in them the following products:
+To recommend the right product, in your eCommerce platform you should create four collections/categories and include in them the following products:

 - Collection 1: Teens and 20's